-- For Herald and Ironmonger you need to have a high enough action density to reveal an Action card often enough to get your effect a useful amount of times.
+- For Herald and Ironmonger you need to have a high enough action density to reveal an Action card often enough to get the effect a useful amount of times.

 Villages with some restrictions

-These cards are definitely villages, but they have some limiting factor that should probably be taken into account when considering the decks you can build with them.
+These are definitely villages, but they have some limiting factor that should probably be taken into account when considering the decks that can be built with them.

 When given a kingdom with only these villages, it can be useful to go through the line of reasoning you have for when there are no villages, but modify it with the limiting factor — “What can I do when I can only play 2 terminals per turn?” instead of just one per turn, for example.

-- Crossroads will only allow you to play two additional terminals per turn.
+- Crossroads will only allow two additional terminal actions per turn.

-- Necropolis and Trusty Steed will only give you one additional terminal per turn.
+- Necropolis and Trusty Steed will only allow one additional terminal action per turn.

 - Procession and Sacrifice can require you to trash cards you might prefer to keep in order to get the village effect.